Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 5. Picnic Point

-Combine a taste of Toowoomba’s natural beauty with a taste of citrus tart!
+And to keep the picnic theme running … why not combine a taste of Toowoomba’s natural beauty with a taste of citrus tart!

-This iconic lookout offers panoramic views of the Lockyer Valley and the Great Dividing Range.
+This iconic lookout offers panoramic views of the Lockyer Valley and the Great Dividing Range – the mountain range that literally splits Queensland in two.
 Table Top Mountain and its iconic flat top is easily visible from this lookout.
-It’s the perfect place to relax and soak in the stunning surroundings under the last few hours of sunlight for the day.

 The best part?

-· Cute Café: I have visited this little café a couple of times, and the cakes and pastries have never disappointed.
 From cheesecake and citron tart to orange and almond cake, grab a slice and enjoy the beautiful vista with an afternoon treat.

 6. Muller Bros

-· Carnivore Heaven: Muller Bros offers a set menu to take the hassle out of choosing what to eat.
 The session includes all sorts of meats such as rump cap, dry tip, pork and lamb.
 Plus, there is plenty of cinnamon pineapple for the sweet tooth!

 7. Japanese Gardens